toomuchdesign/re-reselect/examples/2-avoid-selector-factories.md

 This example shows how `re-reselect` would solve the scenario described in the [Reselect docs](https://github.com/reduxjs/reselect#sharing-selectors-with-props-across-multiple-component-instances): **_how to share a selector across multiple components while passing in props and retaining memoization?_**

-Using `re-reselect` you can directly declare `getVisibleTodos` selector.
+Using `re-reselect` you can directly declare a `getVisibleTodos` selector.
 Since `re-reselect` handles selectors instantiation transparently, there is no need to declare a `makeGetVisibleTodos` factory.

 #### `selectors/todoSelectors.js`